Beet sugar factory: Molasses

+Waste products

+The processing of beet produces large amounts of water; beet as delivered to the factory has high water content.
+Water has to be held in lagoons before processing and release.

+The soil and gravel washed from beet at reception may not be permitted to be returned to agricultural land but can be sold on as aggregate and topsoil for landscaping.

 History of the beet sugar industry

-The first sugar factories are established
+First sugar factories

 Under the patronage of Frederick William III of Prussia, Franz Karl Achard opened the world's first beet sugar factory in 1801, at Kunern, Silesia (now Konary, Poland).
 The idea to produce sugar from beet was soon introduced to France, where Napoleon opened schools specifically for studying the plant.
 He also ordered that 28000 ha be devoted to growing sugar beet.
-This was in response to British blockades of cane sugar during the Napoleonic Wars, which ultimately stimulated the rapid growth of a European sugar beet industry.
+This was in response to British naval blockades of France during the Napoleonic Wars (and the reciprocal Continental System imposed by Napoleon), which limited cane sugar imports to Europe and ultimately stimulated the rapid growth of a European sugar beet industry.